-The tax bases for North Carolina income taxes begin with Federal taxable income.
+The tax bases for North Carolina income taxes are based on IRS definitions.
 As such, most federal exemptions and deductions "flow through" to State income taxes.
-The following table shows the twenty top federal tax expenditures in Fiscal Year 2009-10 as measured by the Joint Committee on Taxation.
+The following table shows the twenty top federal tax expenditures in Fiscal Year 2011-12 as measured by the Joint Committee on Taxation.
 For each of these, we note whether the expenditure is passed through to North Carolina income taxes.